-- June 10, September 10, December 10, and March 10 for projects with Program Yearprogram year 1 to Program Yearprogram year 3 REC contracts; and - theThe tenth (10th) day of the month immediately succeeding energization for Program Yearprogram year 4 and beyond, or - theThe month immediately succeeding the conclusion of the Approved Vendor's Quarterly Payment Cycle.
+- June 10, September 10, December 10, and March 10 for projects with Program Yearprogram year 1 to Program Yearprogram year 3 REC contracts; and - The month immediately succeeding the conclusion of the Approved Vendor's Quarterly Payment Cycle.

 The Program Administrator will work with the Approved Vendor to ensure that the target invoicing date is feasible, and that projects are deemed eligible for invoicing atin Part II.
 The Approved Vendor should submit Part II applications no later than 30 days prior to the desired invoice date and should coordinate with its Vendor Manager to ensure the Part II review process provides ample time to allow for project review and corrections as needed.